ldraney/az-trial-docs/README.md

 # az-trial-docs
 Documentation for effectively using an Azure 30-day-trial.

-This repo is a guide for developers or business owners interested in the Azure ecosystem.
+This repo is a guide for developers or business owners interested in building their startup on Azure.

 The goal is to set up a scalable and secure full stack application -- it's infrastructure, pipelines, and monitoring -- in 30 days or less.